 We live in an era marked by rapid economic, technological and social change.
 Pressure to perform in this very competitive environment routinely takes its tolls on workers and professionals.
 Stress is a given.
-In addition to this stress, there can be an Elephant In The Room which when not dealt with only magnifies stress and can hamper the effectiveness of an organisation.
-The Elephant In The Room is often the inability to communicate clearly with empathy and respect to a co-worker, partner, associate, secretary, etc. The inability to communicate effectively is causing too many problems for too many businesses and organisations.
+In addition to this stress, there can be an Elephant In The Room which when not dealt with only magnifies stress and can hamper the effectiveness of an organization.
+The Elephant In The Room is often the inability to communicate clearly with empathy and respect to a coworker, partner, associate, secretary, etc. Effective communication is essential for high-performing teams.

 When there’s an elephant in the room, you can’t pretend it isn’t there and just discuss the ants